 Subtask 3

 Subtask 3 is a text generation task.
-The official evaluation measure is the average of similarities between gold and the corresponding predicted explanations computed using sentence BERT embeddings.
+The official evaluation measure is the average of similarities between gold and the corresponding predicted explanations using the F1 metric computed by BertScore (see also BertScore at huggingFace).

 For all subtasks additional secondary evaluation scores will be computed as well and displayed on the leaderboard.